amits2301/AngularApp/README.md

 # AngularApp
-this is have my angaulr code
+This is have my angular code

+I will do practise here